FyberLabs/proxmox-firewall/README_DEVICES.md

 ----------------------------------------
 primary         Primary Home

-Enter the short name of the site to add device to: primary
+Enter the site name of the site to add device to: primary

 How would you like to create the device configuration?
   1. Use an example configuration as a starting point